 Background

 Ralitsa is a Solicitor at the London office.
-She joined the firm in January 2020 as a paralegal, having previously worked at the AIRE Centre where she undertook EU freedom of movement case work, specifically around aspects of deportation and entitlement to residence rights for vulnerable clients, mostly victims of domestic abuse.
+She joined the firm in January 2020 as a paralegal, having previously worked at the AIRE Centre where she undertook EU freedom of movement case work, specifically around aspects of deportation and entitlement to residence rights for vulnerable clients, mostly victims of domestic abuse and gender-based violence.

 Ralitsa trained with Zubier Yazdani and Polly Glynn working on a range of complex and high-profile public and private law cases, gaining experience in trafficking, immigration detention and migrant support cases.
-Ralitsa has worked on a variety of Judicial Reviews, challenging a range of decisions by public bodies, such as failures to recognise clients as victims of trafficking, breaching their duties under Article 4 ECHR, failing to carry out an adequate investigation as to whether someone has been trafficked and failing to provide victims with adequate support.
-Alongside having been involved in several significant public law cases, Ralitsa has also worked on civil damages claims against companies that employed victims of trafficking.
+Ralitsa has worked on a variety of Judicial Reviews, challenging a range of decisions by public bodies, such as failures to recognise clients as victims of trafficking, breaching their duties under Article 4 ECHR, failing to carry out adequate investigations as to whether someone has been trafficked and failing to provide victims with adequate support.

 EXPERTISE